-The Early Identification procedures for each child begin with Year 1 registration, and continue through the Kindergarten year.
-Parents are informed of their child's progress at various stages during the Early Identification procedure.
-Information related to each child's development is collected and the skills he or she develops are recorded.
-The procedures consist of the following four components:
+The Early Identification procedures for each child begins with Year 1 registration, and continues throughout the Kindergarten years.
+Parents are informed of their child's progress at various stages during the Early Identification process.
+Information related to each child's development is collected and the developed skills are recorded.

+The process consist of the following four components: